 2, 3, 4, 5, 6.
 These areas are taught through a combination of usually informal lectures and seminars.
 Students are expected to undertake independent reading on the basis of bibliographies issued for each module, and prepare seminar papers and essays.
-The dissertation provides an opportunity for the further development of independent research.
+The dissertation in Classics provides an opportunity for the further development of independent research.

 Language work is assessed by oral and written examinations.
 The Italian University courses are assessed by oral examinations.
 Modules on literature and culture are assessed by a combination of coursework and examination or, in one case, by an independent dissertation.

-B Intellectual skills - able to: 1. analyse and interpret literary or cinematic works in their cultural contexts; 2. apply literary and historical concepts; 3. conduct lucid arguments in support of a case, using evidence appropriately; 4. think critically, engage in analytical and evaluative thinking about texts, sources, arguments and interpretations, independently estimating their relevance to the issue in question, 5 discriminate between opposing theories, and form judgements on the basis of evidence and argument.
-Teaching/learning methods and strategies These skills are developed throughout the programme.
+B Intellectual skills - able to:

+1. analyse and interpret literary or cinematic works in their cultural contexts;

+2. apply literary and historical concepts;

+3. conduct lucid arguments in support of a case, using evidence appropriately;

+4. think critically, engage in analytical and evaluative thinking about texts, sources, arguments and interpretations, independently estimating their relevance to the issue in question, programme.
 Classes in literary, historical, cinematic and other cultural modules involve analysis and discussion, often based on papers presented by students; and set essays involve analysis and debate on intellectual problems.
 Awareness of new approaches is encouraged as options are often linked to teachers' research interests.
 Individual feedback is provided on content and organisation of essays.
 Independent thinking is developed especially through the dissertation module for which initial preparation and regular support are provided.
-Assessment

-These skills are assessed in all Parts of the programme by a combination of coursework essays and examination.
-The independent dissertation is a key element, and there are further opportunities for writing extended essays.
+Assessment These skills are assessed in all Parts of the programme by a combination of coursework essays and examination.
+There are further opportunities for writing extended essays.